Responsibilities & Objectives

 The Appraisal Section also estimates costs to acquire property rights for proposed transportation projects.
 The function of the cost estimate is to aid the decision making process.
 The primary use of cost estimates is to assist in cost effective design of projects, to forecast budgetary needs and to aid in cash flow management.

-The Appraisal Section maintains an Approved Appraiser List for those independent fee appraisers retained by the Department to complete appraisals on those tracts not appraised or reviewed by our Staff Appraisers and Staff Review Appraisers.
+The Appraisal Section maintains an Approved Appraiser List for those independent fee appraisers retained by the Department to complete appraisals or reviews on those tracts not appraised or reviewed by our Staff Appraisers and Staff Review Appraisers.

 Frequently Asked Questions